Skip to content

 auth.store()

 The default authentication behavior of the Session can be modified by specifying Auth explicitly using the methods Auth.from_file() and Auth.from_env().
-While Auth.from_key() and Auth.from_login can be used, it is recommended that those functions be used in authentication initialization and the authentication information be stored using Auth.store().
+While Auth.from_key() and Auth.from_login can be used, it is recommended that those functions be used in authentication initialization.
+Authentication information should be stored using Auth.store().

+You can customize the manner of retrieval and location to read from when retrieving the authorization information.
 The file and environment variable read from can be customized in the respective functions.
-For example, authentication can be read from a custom environment variable:
+For example, authentication can be read from a custom environment variable, as in the following code:

 import asyncio